NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/02_slurm_tutorial.md

 -   This tutorial assumes you have a NYU HPC account.
 If not, you may find the steps to apply for an account on the [Getting and renewing an account page](../01_getting_started/02_getting_and_renewing_an_account.md).

 -   It also assumes you are comfortable with Linux command-line environment.
-To learn about linux please read \[Linux Tutorial](../10_tutorials/01_linux_tutorial.mdx).
+To learn about linux please read our [Linux Tutorial](../10_tutorials/01_linux_tutorial.mdx).

 -   Please review the [Hardware Specs page](../12_spec_sheet.mdx) for more information on Greene's hardware specifications.

 ## Slurm Commands

-For an overview of useful Slurm commands, please read (Slurm Main Commands) page before continuing the tutorial.
+For an overview of useful Slurm commands, please read [Slurm Main Commands](./03_slurm_main_commands.md) page before continuing the tutorial.

 ## Software and Environment Modules